 For example, you can use an app to book an in-store genius appointment.
 Or you can order an item on your computer to collect in-store and receive an email alert when it’s ready.

-Whether you’re thinking about adopting an omnichannel strategy for your eCommerce store or not, take into consideration some of the problems that can arise with doing that.
+If you’re thinking about adopting an omnichannel strategy for your ecommerce store, take into consideration some of the problems that can arise with doing that.

 By signing up, you agree to our terms and conditions.